How to Increase Emotional Resilience to Withstand Adversity

 Adaptogens

-Adaptogens are herbal remedies which are neither stimulating nor sedating, yet help you achieve that ideal state of feeling both energetic and calm.
+Adaptogens are herbal remedies that are neither stimulating nor sedating, yet can help you achieve that ideal state of feeling both energetic and calm.

 They support overall health by helping the body achieve a state of balance known as homeostasis.